 The Melita Centennial Committee Inc. is a registered charity.
 In 1985, it was incorporated as a Foundation as a result of money raised during the 1984 Centennial Celebrations and with money which has been donated.
 This fund was also enhanced by money raised during the 110 Celebrations in 1994 and the Melita 125 Celebrations in 2009.
 All the money raised by donations or by bequests is invested.
 The interest earned on these investments is spent each year on capital projects that will benefit the community.

 Applications for funding are available in October of each year.
 Grants are awarded by the Board of Directors at the annual meeting held in mid-November.
-The Board is composed of Councillors from Melita and the RM of Arthur, various service clubs and citizen representatives; each is appointed for a four-year term.
+The Board is composed of Councillors from Melita and the RM of Arthur (now known as part of Municipality of Two Borders), various service clubs and citizen representatives; each is appointed for a four-year term.

 Melita Donors Choice